With many people facing possible redundancy, there is a spike in people looking to start their own small business selling products online.

-- Once items are in the packing area, packing staff will scan each item registering the order its for, and once the order is complete package in a polybag or a box with wrap or void as required for the item.
+- Once items are in the packing area, packing staff will scan each item registering the order it’s for, and once the order is a complete package in a polybag or a box with wrap or void as required for the item.
 The system will then issue the packing team with shipping labels, packing slips and customs documentation where required to affix to the outside of the package.

-- Customer returns are handled by a dedicated team and logged by quality and condition, booked to storage as a quarantined item if required, returns data transmitted back to store owner to pass on the refund to the purchaser.
+- Customer returns are handled by a dedicated team and logged by quality and condition, booked to storage as a quarantined item if required, returns data transmitted back to the store owner to pass on the refund to the purchaser.

 Other services include:

 Tracking.
 Providing information on the status and location of the orders with the help of tracking services.
-It allows an online-shop to track their goods and the buyer status of his order.
+It allows an online shop to track their goods and the buyer status of his order.

 IT Services including integration with order fulfilment systems